qgindi/LibreAutomate/Other/DocFX/_doc/index.md

 ### Where can run
 Windows 7, 8, 8.1, 10, 11.
 Editor is 64-bit only.

-### Is it stable
-The program and the library are very young.
-They don't have any known problems, but need more testing everywhere.

 ### Download
 [Download](https://www.libreautomate.com/LibreAutomateSetup.exe) v0.13.0, 2023-01-29, 24 MB